 In a time of quarantine and social-distancing, your Counseling Center has adjusted services to continue to provide you the best supportive care.
 We are here to help you navigate every stage along the way.
 The option of teletherapy requires creativity.
 Below are some tips and suggestions for getting the most out of your remote counseling sessions.

-Talk to your roommate about wanting to schedule some private/alone time in your room for a call.
+If you are on-campus talk to your roommate about wanting to schedule some private/alone time in your room for a call.
 You don’t need to explain or share more than that.

 Use earbuds or noise-canceling headphones to increase confidentiality.
 If needed, ask your roommate to wear headphones.